linusjf/RIAY/January2025.md

 [![Turn On The Light](https://raw.githubusercontent.com/linusjf/RIAY/main/January/jpgs/Day017.jpg)](https://youtu.be/nHM8krUU1rk "Turn On The Light")

+### ROSARY IN A YEAR DAY 17 - "Turn on the Light" Michelle Jackson

+"IN THE NAME OF THE FATHER AND OF THE SON AND OF THE HOLYSPIRIT - THE SIGN OF THE CROSS" *The mystery of the most Holy Trinity is the central mystery of Christian Faith and life , it is the mystery of God Himself.
+It also is the source of all other* *mysteries of Faith, the Light that enlightens them.* \*Truly one needs Faith to understand that.
+We need to ask the HolySpirit for grace to See which God gives us through Baptism all through our lives.
+And when we make the sign of the cross we are opening our eyes to see Him, to see all of creation and all other mysteries in His light.
+Jesus Christ is the Light of the World and we need His light to guide us through, there are many other lights in this world to lead us astray, so to know and see the difference we need to understand the path we are taking if it leads us to Him or away from Him.
+May Christ' light be our light always.
+Jesus said whoever follows me shall never walk in darkness.  *Hebrew 11:6 And without faith it is impossible to please him, for whoever would approach God must believe that he exists and that he rewards those who seek him.*

+Romans 10:17- So faith comes from what is heard, and what is heard comes through the word of Christ.

 ## January 18,2025

 ### Our Sweetness, Our Hope

 [![Our Sweetness, Our Hope](https://raw.githubusercontent.com/linusjf/RIAY/main/January/jpgs/Day018.jpg)](https://youtu.be/x6ZYspdYFi8 "Our Sweetness, Our Hope")

+### ROSARY IN A YEAR DAY 18 - "OUR SWEETNESS, OUR HOPE" Michelle Jackson

+"Hail Holy Queen, Mother of Mercy, our Sweetness and our Hope", what a beautiful way to put that Father Mark😇, as Jesus provided food for our journey to Eternal life, which is bread( Himself) when He instituted the Holy Eucharist and the wine His blood, which is sweet, and wine that is used to celebrate Joys in life, He adds that sweetness to our lives  by giving us His Mother to be  our Mother, and she truly gives us Joy when we go through her to Him.
+The warmth and love of a Mother He gave us all .
+The Mother of all Mothers.
+Thank you Yeshua for the gift Thy Mother.
+You did not hold back anything from us.
+You gave us Yourself fully, and also your Mother.
+How much our God loves us.
+Thank you for being our Mother Mamma Mary 🙏🏻

 ## January 19,2025